elizajames/WLCB_draft/pages/Minutes/1892-1893/1892_1893_complete_minutes.md

 The Recording Secretary read the the previous meeting on April 11th.

 The President announced the programme for next meeting on April 25th; which would be a Salon; but she reminded the members present that it had been decided to have some literary exercises on the evenings of our social meetings; and to postpone the adjournment, on these occasions, until six o’clock, in order to give time for the literary as well as for the social features of our Salons.
-Mrs. Turnbull next read a letter from an elderly lady in Brooklin, giving an interesting account of the collection of Woman’s Works of Kings County, New York, to be sent to the Chicago Exposition.
+Mrs. Turnbull next read a letter from an elderly lady in Brooklin [Brooklyn], giving an interesting account of the collection of Woman’s Works of Kings County, New York, to be sent to the Chicago Exposition.
 She told of the remarkable and somewhat unexpected success with which the efforts to make this collection have been rewarded.
 Besides very many strictly literary works, going to the year 1743, there were those of an astronomer, a geologist, a map-drawer, a writer of music, and of other departments of menial labor among women, who had been too modest for any noisy fame formerly.

 The letter was written to Mrs. Turnbull, who was personally interested, and also identified with the contributors to the collection described.
 The writer, as our President told us, seems late in life to preserve the mental vigor and lively interests of youth.